Everything You Need to Know About Emotional Branding

 Sometimes, emotional branding is a hidden, driven force that empowers interactions with products and evokes a range of emotions that bring substantial benefits to the company, like building trust or expanding the market share.
 Netflix is a case in point.

-The biggest streaming platform lacks emotional storytelling or a campaign supporting a noble cause.
+The biggest streaming platform lacks storytelling or a campaign supporting a noble cause.
 Nevertheless, people are emotionally attached to it.
 Why?
 Simple.
 Netflix creates a comfortable environment for users showing its care for their needs, desires, and preferences.

 The platform provides a hyper-personalized experience to its consumers across all levels.
 They use different tools to analyze users’ interactions and behavior, such as search history, ratings, date, and device data.
 As a result, every person faces a unique homepage filled with recommendations that appeal to their preferences and current interests.
 Who does not like that?